rockielee/wellhealthbook/README.md

 wellhealthbook
 ==============

-Well Health Book is an Electronic Medical Record (EMR) and Practice Management System (PMS) based on ClearHealth(TM) Technology
+WellHealthBook is an Electronic Medical Record (EMR) and Practice Management System (PMS) based on ClearHealth(TM) Technology